authzed/workshops/update-vews-authorization/README.md

 </DropdownMenuItem>
 ```

 We can finish up by writing code to perform the deletion from the database.
 It's good practice to perform another permission check before deletion in case the permissions have changed.
+This is a benefit of a centralized authorization approach.

 Let's modify our `deleteProduct()` method in `actions.ts`

 ```
 export async function deleteProduct(formData: FormData) {